gvSIGAssociation/gvnix/addon-cit-security/docs/pd-addon-cit-security.rst

 The classes needed to perform service call will be copied to target application on setup.
 Apart of it, a property file will be created to configure the application name and service password for make service's call.

-The artifact installed in this step will be:
+The artifact installed in this step will be at ``security/authentication/wscit``:

-* ``es/gva/cit/WS_CIT_Credencial/xsd/**`` : XSD definiton used by service client.
+* XSD definiton used by service client.
-* ``ServerWSAuth/*``: Service client
+* Service client

-We use 'ServerWSAuth' package for service client to make easier the WS client regeneration if it's needed.

 User model
 ----------------------------